petermatts/CarStats/Data/README.md

 ## CSV

-Contains parsed/formatted (hopefully) data that comes from the
+Contains parsed/formatted (hopefully) data that comes from the semi parse JSON data.

+This is where the data takes on its final form for display to a user.

 Included in `.gitignore` because this is a large folder.